bartczernicki/Articles/20240128-OptimizeGenerativeAIStrategyEssentialInsightsFromOpenAIAnnouncements/Readme.md

 ## 2) AI Model Versions & Innovation Matters

 At the time of writing this article, we just passed the first "rolling 12 months" since ChatGPT launched and grew to one of the fastest services to reach 100 million users.
 This was largely done on the GPT-3 model version, which is not used anymore!
-Think about that, the model that showed the world the innovation power just over a year ago has been superceded by dozens of commercial and open-source models.
+Think about that, the model that showed the world the innovation power just over a year ago has been superseded by dozens of commercial and open-source models.

 On 01.25.2024, OpenAI continued that innovation trend updating the functionality, performance, accuracy and context size of their models.
 For example, there are over 7 different GPT-3.5 model versions with 3 of these model versions being labeled as "legacy" in the API documentation.
 This applied to GPT-4 with 8 different model versions offered by OpenAI.